Protofall/Crayon-Savefile/README.md

 ### Repository structure

+- The libCrayonSavefile folder contains the source code for the savefile system and allows you to build a library file that can be linked into any project
 - Demo folder contains some demos of the program at each version of its life.
-- The libCrayonSavefile folder contains the source code for the savefile system and allows you to build a library file that can be linked into any project
+You can also build the library from there

 ### Savefile structure